NE-/Learning_Notes/Languages/Fortran/Variables.md

  | logical | Only be **.true.** or **.false.** |

 ### Integer
-- Integer division, no rounding will occur.
+- Integer division: no rounding will occur.
 - Assigning float to integer will cause precision loss.
   - Best to perform explicit conversions.